-He played a significant role in dismantling the Jim Crow laws and trained future Supreme Court Justice Thurgood Marshall.
+Houston, who played a significant role in dismantling the Jim Crow laws, also trained future U.S. Supreme Court Justice Thurgood Marshall.

-Born in Washington, D.C., Houston attended Amherst College and Harvard Law School, where he was a member of the Harvard Law Review and graduated cum laude.
+Born in Washington, D.C., Houston attended Amherst College and Harvard Law School, where he was a member of the Harvard Law Review and graduated with honors.

-Known as “The Man Who Killed Jim Crow,” Houston played a role in nearly every civil rights case before the Supreme Court between 1930 and 1954, when he masterminded the strategy that attacked the “separate but equal” doctrine and led to the landmark Brown v.
+Known as “The Man Who Killed Jim Crow,” Houston played a role in nearly every civil rights case before the Supreme Court between 1930 and 1954.
+He masterminded the strategy that attacked the “separate but equal” doctrine and that led to the landmark Brown v.
 Board of Education decision.

-CHHSP helps under-represented college freshmen and sophomores develop the academic skills needed to improve undergraduate performance and enhance their opportunity for admission to and success in law school.
+The Charles Hamilton Houston Scholars Program (CHHSP) helps underrepresented college freshmen and sophomores develop the academic skills needed to improve undergraduate performance and to enhance their chances for admission to and success in law school.

 Each scholar is mentored by a member of the Baltimore City legal community and experiences the practice of law through: